-Miranda Skoczek has held solo exhibitions in Melbourne, Sydney and Brisbane since 2008.
-Her work has been included in group exhibitions including '9x5 NOW’ at Margaret Lawrence Gallery Victorian College of the Arts, Melbourne and internationally in Hong Kong and Denmark.
+Miranda Skoczek has held solo exhibitions since 2001 in Melbourne, Sydney and Brisbane.
+Her work has been included in group exhibitions at Heide Museum of Modern Art, Margaret Lawrence Gallery (Victorian College of the Arts), McClelland Gallery and Linden New Art in Melbourne and internationally in Hong Kong and Denmark.
 Skoczek has a Bachelor of Fine Arts (Painting) from the Victorian College of the Arts.
-She has been profiled in publications including Art Guide Australia, Australian Art Review and Vogue Living.
+She has been profiled in publications including The Age, Art Guide Australia, Art Almanac, Vault, Australian Art Review and Vogue Living.
 Skoczek's work is held in the collection of Artbank and prominent institutional, corporate and private collections.
-Her work will be included in the forthcoming exhibition Gorman: Ten Years of Collaborating at Heide Museum of Modern Art, Melbourne in March 2019.

 13 FEBRUARY TO 3 MARCH